-Whittier has been my base for the past 14 years.
+Whittier has been my base since 2001.
 Extended and day trips within Passage Canal, Blackstone Bay, Harriman Fjord, Icy Bay, Port Nellie Juan, College Fjord, Unakwik Inlet, have been my staples.
-These trips along with personal exploratory journeys, both solo and with friends, from Valdez to Whittier and Whittier to Cordova have allowed me to observe the spectrum of weather and sea conditions from flat water and blue bird skies, to gale force winds, massive seas and days of relentless rain.
+These trips along with personal exploratory journeys, both solo and with friends, from Valdez to Whittier, Whittier to Cordova, Southwestern PWS to Seward, have allowed me to observe the spectrum of weather and sea conditions from flat water and blue bird skies, to gale force winds, massive seas and days of relentless rain.

 Living and traveling in these conditions for weeks at a time has provided me with the insight of how best to care for myself and others within these conditions.
 Paddling in truly remote regions of coastal Alaska illuminates the necessity to acquire the Wilderness First Responder certification and pursue personal kayaking skills/leadership training and certification and instructing/leadership certification.

-Through the British Canoe Union I have attained extensive training and certification: the 4-Star Leadership Award and the Coach Level 2 awards, FSRT, Coastal and Open Water Navigation, and participated in Coach Level 3 training, as well as four 5-star training programs and the 5-star assessment.
+Through the British Canoe Union : the 4-Star Leadership Award and the Coach Level 2 awards, FSRT, Coastal and Open Water Navigation, and participated in Coach Level 3 training, as well as four 5-star training programs and the 5-star assessment.

-Through the American Canoe Association I have acquired the Level 4 Instructor certificate as well as their Trip Leading Certification and most recently their Adaptive Paddling Endorsement.
+Through the American Canoe Association I have acquired the Level 4 Instructor certificate, Trip Leading Certification as well as the Adaptive Paddling Endorsement.